Peperito/e-commerce-project/Readme.md

 - Connection to DB established
 - CRUD functionalities for users
+- Took care of the sessions and cookies with express sessions
-- Built registration and login with Bcrypt
+- Built registration / login / logout with Bcrypt

 To be done:
-- Fix Cookies on browser, build better authentication (passport?)
 - Build product endpoints

 ### React Frontend